 Early Origins of the Hannolm family

 The surname Hannolm was first found in Gloucestershire.
 Conjecturally, they are descended from Hunbald who held the lands of Hanham, now a suburb of Bristol, from Arnulf de Hesdin at the time of the taking of the Domesday Book survey in 1086 A.D.

 However, it was not until the 12th century when the first person of the name was officially recorded, that being of Peter de Hanham, Lord of the Manor of Hanham.

 Early History of the Hannolm family

 This web page shows only a small excerpt of our Hannolm research.
-Another 143 words (10 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hannolm History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1667, 1589, 1594, 1795, 1559, 1547, 1554, 1656, 1654, 1656 and are included under the topic Early Hannolm History in all our PDF Extended History products and printed products wherever possible.

 Hannolm Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Hanham, Hannam, Haname, Hannan, Hannem, Hanhams, Hannams, Hanam, Hanams, Hannum and many more.

 Early Notables of the Hannolm family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early Hannolm Notables in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) are included under the topic Early Hannolm Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hannolm family to Ireland

 Some of the Hannolm family moved to Ireland, but this topic is not covered in this excerpt.

 Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hannolm family to the New World and Oceana
+Migration of the Hannolm family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Hannolm or a variant listed above were: Thomas Hanham who settled in Virginia in 1608; twelve years before the "Mayflower"; another Thomas settled in Virginia in 1773; John Hanam arrived in San Francisco, Cal. in 1850.
 In Newfoundland, James Hanham settled in Hants Harbour in 1829.